rlk/site/courses/csc3102/topic5.md

 Applying the priority queue sorting scheme to a heap results in an $O(n\log n)$ sort.

-The vector representation of the heap also gives rise to an extremely efficient in-place sorting algorithm.
+The array representation of the heap also gives rise to an extremely efficient in-place sorting algorithm.